awsdocs/aws-net-developer-guide/doc_source/csharp_sqs_code_examples.md

 The following code example shows how to create an Amazon SQS queue\.

 **AWS SDK for \.NET**
- To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/dotnetv3/SQS#code-examples)\.
+ There's more on GitHub\.
+Find the complete example and learn how to set up and run in the [AWS Code Examples Repository](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/dotnetv3/SQS#code-examples)\.

 ```